 There is a long gravel path to access Chiswick House, but disabled parking nearer the venue can be arranged.
 Most paths have a smooth gravel surface and the conservatory is fully accessible to wheelchair users.

-Discover more about accessibility at Chiswick House.
+Find out more about accessibility at Chiswick House with AccessAble's access guide.

 14. London Stadium tour